 60 Gallon Hexagon: 27 1/4 x 24 1/8 x 29 1/2

-Also, there are other types of fish tanks used for breeding purposes.
+Other types of fish tanks used for breeding purposes.
 The aquarium dimensions of breeder tanks vary based on the gallon size and water volume, but they generally are deeper in terms of width.
 Just be aware that when one speaks of a 40 gallon tank for example, it may be 40 gallon long tank a 40 gallon breeder tank, each with different aquarium dimensions.

 Aquarium Size: Is It Right For The Room?